psu-arts-arch-3/art-203/lesson-2/css-crash-course.md

 **Never forget the semi-colon.**

-The font-size can be measured in a few different units, but I used pixels here as the most basic option. color and background-color can accept colors represented in Hex codes \(e.g. \#FF43D2\) or one of the web-safe [HTML color names](https://www.w3schools.com/colors/colors_names.asp).
+The font-size can be measured in a few different units, but I used pixels here as the simplest option. color and background-color can accept colors represented in Hex codes \(e.g. \#FF43D2\) or one of the web-safe [HTML color names](https://www.w3schools.com/colors/colors_names.asp).

 You can target all instances of an HTML element like &lt;p&gt; or &lt;h1&gt;, or you can target specific instances by naming the HTML elements with an **ID** or **Class.**